 Financial services are the lifeblood of commerce, which is in turn driven by entrepreneurs and small businesses.
 Particularly in developing countries, one of the main barriers to the growth of SMEs is a lack of access to finance.
 This limits the mobilisation of resources, growth in prosperity, and flourishing of communities.
 Supporting SMEs and trade worldwide, especially in developing markets, plays a key role in helping to advance SDG 9.

 The Lead2030 Challenge for SDG9, supported by Standard Chartered, launched a global search for young leaders working to increase the access of small-scale enterprises, to financial services, including affordable credit, and their integration into value chains and markets.

 Edward Neequaye, Built Accounting

-Ghana’s estimated 550,000 Micro, Small and Medium Enterprises (MSMEs) provide 80% of manufacturing jobs, 90% of existing jobs and continue to contribute 49% to GDP.
-However, 84% of MSMEs identify access to finance as a significant hinderance to their growth, making them miss valuable opportunities to create employment and generate wealth for themselves and their communities – especially women, who form 42% of Ghanaian MSME owners.
-Across Sub-Saharan Africa, this translates to a financing gap of $140-170 billion.
+Ghana’s estimated 550,000 Micro, Small and Medium Enterprises (MSMEs) provide 80% of the nation's manufacturing jobs, 90% of existing jobs, and 49% of the GDP.
+However, 84% of MSMEs identify access to finance as a significant hindrance to their growth, denying them valuable opportunities to build employment and generate wealth for themselves and their communities – especially women, who form 42% of Ghanaian MSME owners.
+Across sub-Saharan Africa, this translates to a financing gap of $140-170 billion.